vanleybasso/aws_react_dez24_d03/README.md

 - **Password:** Admin@01

 ## 🎨 Layout
-O design do projeto foi baseado no modelo do Figma.
-Você pode visualizar o layout no [Figma](https://www.figma.com/design/5UZJJ8ov2jTbD1QEZoLtMz/Ecommerce-(Community)?node-id=1674-2029&p=f&t=slGHJGYsbtLH2UYK-0).
+The project design is based on the Figma template.
+You can view the layout on [Figma](https://www.figma.com/design/5UZJJ8ov2jTbD1QEZoLtMz/Ecommerce-(Community)?node-id=1674-2029&p=f&t=slGHJGYsbtLH2UYK-0).

 ## 🚀 How to Run the Project